HKoenig6/CS537-Shell/README.md

    -'exit' will terminate the shell

-Type
+Type:
       ./mysh
-to enter interactive mode OR
+to enter interactive mode OR:
       ./mysh  <filename>
 to execute lines from a file in batch mode.